Daniel-Fonseca-da-Silva/leboncoin-test/README.md

 - Graceful shutdown on SIGINT and SIGTERM signals
 - Input validation for all requests
 - Thread-safe statistics tracking
 - Health check endpoint for monitoring
+- Docker support for containerized deployment